tier2tickets/Knowledge-Base/content/general/installation.md

 ![](images/duplicate.png)

 ## Additional Notes

 ### Re-Pin to Taskbar

 The software can be forced to initiate a re-pin if this file: `%localappdata%\tier2tickets\pttb.pref` is deleted.
-Doing this will cause the software to re-pin itself to the desktop when the user logs in.
+Doing this will cause the software to re-pin itself to the taskbar when the user logs in.

+Running `pttb.exe "Helpdesk Button"` as the logged-in user will also pin the icon to taskbar on demand.